balabanmetin/apples/README.md

 #### Input a distance matrix
 The format for distance matrix is a tab delimited csv file with column and row headers.
 You can find an example distance matrix for ten query sequences under `data/dist.mat`.
+You can run APPLES on the example by running the following command:
+`python apples.py -d data/dist.mat -t data/backbone.nwk -P 10`

 #### Output
 Output is multiple lines of newick trees, i-th line is corresponding to the placement of the i-th entry in alignment/distance matrix.